SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

 * Create versioned S3 bucket for storing configuration using console or CLI:
     <pre>aws s3 mb s3://kops-imrt-dev-state-store --region us-east-2</pre>
     <pre>aws s3api put-bucket-versioning --bucket kops-imrt-dev-state-store --versioning-configuration Status=Enabled</pre>
 * Create cluster.
 For the initial dev environment I used the new "Gossip" approach to avoid having to deal with DNS at all.
 I liked it!
-To use that, make sure you name ends with `.k8s.local`.
+To use that, make sure your cluster name ends with `.k8s.local`.
 Make sure you provide at least 2 availability zones in the `--zones` argument, this is required to be able to add the database to the VPC that is created by `kops`.
-This command sets up the configuration for the cluster, but don't let the name fool you, it doesn't actually create anything in AWS.
+This command creates and stores the configuration for the cluster, but nothing is actually created in AWS.
     <pre>
    kops create cluster \
       --zones us-east-2b,us-east-2c \